nautobot/nautobot-app-ssot/docs/dev/performance_validation_reference.md

 ### Caveats

 * **Missing parent FK at INSERT.** Scoped sync on a child whose parent doesn't exist on the dst side will fail at INSERT.
-Optional `auto_promote_parents=True` (not built) would walk UP from scope root.
+Default behavior: surface the FK error.
+Optional `auto_promote_parents=True` (not built) would walk UP from the scope root, ensuring each parent exists.
+* **Loops with outbound webhooks.** Nautobot's outbound webhooks may fire on the bulk-create rows we wrote — and if those flow back to the source system, the source might re-emit a webhook to us, looping.
+  Mitigation: receiver checks `system_of_record` metadata and skips re-syncing rows Nautobot didn't originate.
-* **Source-side scoping is opt-in per integration.** The pipeline-side scope filter works generically — but to skip *loading* out-of-scope data (memory + API-call savings), the integration's `adapter.load(scope=...)` needs to be implemented per-integration.
+* **Source-side scoping is opt-in per integration.** The pipeline-side scope filter works generically against any adapter — it filters AFTER full load + dump.
+To get the speed/memory benefit of *not* loading out-of-scope data, the integration's `adapter.load(scope=...)` needs to be implemented per-integration.

 ---